In this article:

 How long does a home inspection take?

-A home inspection should take between two and four hours, depending on the age and size of the house.
+A home inspection takes between two and four hours, depending on the age and size of the house.
 During that time, a qualified inspector will be able to examine and provide an assessment of the entire house.
 The inspection report will be sent afterward, usually within a few days.

 We recommend that the home buyer (or whoever requested the inspection) is in the home during the inspection.
 That way, they can ask the inspector any questions as they both go through the house.
 They can also get advice from the inspector about how to maintain their new home and avoid problems in the future.